-Informational Sheet of Property Tax
+Informational Sheet of Property Tax Payments for the State of California

 WHAT YOU MAY NOT KNOW ABOUT ESCROW The Word "Escrow" Defined

 Black's Law Dictionary repeats the ancient precedent: "...and deliver the deed unto a stranger, an escrow."
 The word derives from the Middle French escroue (scroll), the form of most documents in those early times.
 Webster's Seventh New Collegiate Dictionary defines "escrow" this way: